a-h/templ/docs/docs/03-syntax-and-usage/07-loops.md

 # For loops

-templ supports iterating over slices, arrays and channels etc. using the standard Go `for` loop.
+Use the standard Go `for` loop for iteration.

 ```templ title="component.templ"
 package main